First Year Reading Program

 Introduce students to college-level tasks such as critical thinking, analytical reading, and high-level discourse with faculty members and peers.

-We are eager to see the ways that students engage with The Pleasures and Sorrows of Work, by Alain de Botton.
-This is an optional reading contest meant to highlight and showcase the different perspectives students have after reading our 2022 First Year Read book.
-The first place winner will receive a $200 bookstore credit.
-The second place winner will receive a $100 bookstore credit.
+This is an optional reading contest meant to showcase different perspectives students have after reading our 2024 First Year Read.
+The first-place winner will receive a $200 bookstore credit and the second-place winner will receive a $100 bookstore credit.
 Pick one of the prompts listed below and create a submission that captures the essence of the prompt or question.
 Contest prompts will be available in June 2024.

-All contest entries can be submitted by August 12, 2022 to [email protected]
+All contest entries must be submitted by August 16 to [email protected].

 The Pleasures and Sorrows of Work by Alain de Botton